department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <div itemscope itemtype="http://schema.org/Question">

-<h2 itemprop="name">What happens after I request my records?</h2>
+<h2 itemprop="name">What happens after I request my military records?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You'll receive an email letting you know your military records request is being processed.
-You'll receive a second email when your military recrods request is complete and your files are ready for you to view and download.
+You'll receive an email letting you know your request is being processed.
+You'll receive a second email when your  request is complete and your files are ready for you to view and download.

-You can also check the status of your request by signing in to milConnect and going to the <b>Personnel File</b> tab within the Defense Personnel Records Information (DPRIS) section.
+You can also check the status of your military records request by signing in to milConnect and going to the <b>Personnel File</b> tab within the Defense Personnel Records Information (DPRIS) section.
 This is also where you'll view and download your files once they're ready.

 </div>
 </div>